datonic/hub/README.md

 - No vendor lock-in.
   - Rely on Open code, standards, and infrastructure.
   - Use the tool you want to create, explore, and consume the datasets.
 Agnostic of any tooling or infrastructure provider.
   - Standard format for data and APIs!
 [Keep your data as future-friendly and future-proof as possible](https://indieweb.org/longevity)!
+E.g: [publish data as Parquet files on S3](https://www.robinlinacre.com/parquet_api/).
 - Modular ecosystem.
 Rely on standards like Arrow for IPC, and Frictionless for metadata.
 - Distributed Permissionless ecosystem and collaboration.
 Open source code and make it ready to be improved.
   - Data marketplace not linked to a specific company or platform.